ShiromMakkad/LedFxDocker/README.md

 ## Tags
 Tag | Description
 --- | --------
-`latest` | This is the master branch of LedFx.
+`latest` | The master branch of LedFx.
 Right now, the master branch is stable, but extremely outdated.
 I recommend using the dev branch.
-`dev` | This is the dev branch of LedFx.
+`dev` | The dev branch of LedFx.

 ## Setup
 ### docker-compose.yml